-The BPTC is the vocational stage of training which equips students with the skills they need to become pupils and then fully-fledged barristers
+The BPTC is a vocational stage of training, which equips students with the skills they need to become pupils and then fully-fledged barristers.

 How long does the BPTC take?

-It takes one year to complete full time, but a two-year, part-time option is available at some BPTC providers.
+It takes one year to complete full time, but a two-year, part-time option is available at six BPTC providers.

 What will I learn?

-The emphasis is on learning through practical work, with many exercises based on briefs similar to those which barristers receive in the early stages of their career.
+The emphasis is on learning through practical work, with many exercises based on briefs similar to those that barristers receive in the early stages of their career.

 The course covers a number of compulsory subjects including: